mahi-verma23/SAHA-SAFETY-COMPANION-APP/README.md

 1. 🆘 **SOS Button**

--Press and hold for 3 seconds to send emergency SMS with live location to all contacts -Turn on flashlight
+- Press and hold for 3 seconds to send emergency SMS with live location to all contacts
+- Turn on flashlight
 -Trigger loud siren
 -Start automatic voice recording
 -Start camera recording (if possible)